NuevoFoundation/workshops/content/english/pygame-pong/activity-7.md

 {{% notice tip %}}

-If the value of `'BACKSPACE`' key in Pygame library is `K_BACKSPACE` then can you guess the value of the `'ESC` key?
+If the value of `'BACKSPACE`' key in Pygame library is `K_BACKSPACE`, then can you guess the value of the `'ESC` key?
 Give it few tries before you ask for help.
 Press **run** to confirm the result.

 {{% /notice %}}